eerimoq/detools/docs/index.rst

 HDiffPatch
 ----------

-Patches of this type are slightly smaller than normal patches.
+Patches of this type are slightly smaller than sequential patches.

 .. code-block:: text